kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 This is enforced via test-infra automation, as a means of "new release coming in a few weeks - we're only merging critical PRs in".

-As explained in sections [Code Freeze Preparation] and [Filtering], it becomes incrementally more difficult to merge new stuff as time progresses, and this should be incrementally enforced.
+As explained in sections [Code Freeze Preparation](#code-freeze-preparation) and [Filtering](#filtering), it becomes incrementally more difficult to merge new stuff as time progresses, and this should be incrementally enforced.
 As such, in the days around the start of Code Freeze, owners of issues and PRs not marked as critical-urgent should be poked again, reminding them that Code Freeze starts/started at DD/MM, which means any issues not marked `priority/critical-urgent` _could_ be moved to the subsequent release.

 The criteria for moving issues is a mix of: